BEFORE THE STORM

 Please report flooding that occurs in city streets and parks.
 The city cannot respond to flooding in residents' homes.

-Please report storm debris that is blocking intersections, neighborhood streets or trees that have fallen at city parks.
-Important note: the City cannot respond to debris that has fallen on a resident's property.
+- Important note: the City cannot respond to debris that has fallen on a resident's property.
 Residents have a few options for debris cleanup: